Yamato-Security/hayabusa/doc/AboutRuleCreation-English.md

 ### regexes and allowlist keywords
 Hayabusa has two built-in regular expression files:
-* `./config/regex/regexes_suspicous_services.txt`: to detect suspicious service names
+* `./config/regex/detectlist_suspicous_services.txt`: to detect suspicious service names
-* `./config/regex/allowlist_legitimate_serviceimage.txt`: to allow legitimate services
+* `./config/regex/allowlist_legitimate_services.txt`: to allow legitimate services

 Files defined in `regexes` and `allowlist` can be edited to change the behavior of all rules that reference them without having to change any rule file itself.

-You can also use different regexes and allowlist textfiles that you create.
+You can also use different detectlist and allowlist textfiles that you create.
-Please refer to the default `./config/regexes_suspicous_services.txt` and `./config/allowlist_legitimate_serviceimage.txt` when creating your own.
+Please refer to the built-in `./config/regex/detectlist_suspicous_services.txt` and `./config/regex/allowlist_legitimate_services.txt` when creating your own.

 ## condition
 With the notation we explained above, you can express AND and OR logic but it will be confusing if you are trying to define complex logic.